Hyurl/webium/README.md

 ### Response

-The Response is actually ServerResponse, but adds more properties and methods onto it.
+The Response interface extends ServerResponse with more properties and methods.

-Most of `res` properties are setters/getters, if you assign a new value to them, that will actually mean something.
+Most of its properties are setters/getters, if you assign a new value to them, that will actually mean something.

 #### `code` - Set/Get status code.